Are Slim Jims Keto?

 on February 10, 2021

-Yes, Slim Jims are Keto-Friendly
+Are Slim Jims are Keto-Friendly

-But, before you get excited and start stock-piling Slim Jim meat sticks, you should know that Slim Jims aren’t a great solution to your keto snacking struggles.
+Yes - but, before you get excited and start stock-piling Slim Jim meat sticks, you should know that Slim Jims aren’t a great solution to your keto snacking struggles.
 These meat sticks might make a fun road trip snack—they are certainly cheap and easy to find—but, Slim Jims are filled with a few ingredients you are going to want to avoid for healthy ketosis.

 Keto Rating: Ok